Like car drivers, bus drivers face difficult winter conditions that required them to adapt their driving and inevitably impact service schedules:

 In this instance, transit users have to climb over a snowbank to embark or disembark, which inevitably requires more time.

 Buses must then use regular lanes and meeting their schedule depends on traffic volume.
-Did you know that on very windy days, the reserved lane on the Champlain Bridge must be closed?
-The same goes for the shoulders on Highways 13, 30 and 40, which may not be used by buses when covered in snow.
+Also, the shoulders on Highways 13, 30 and 40, may not be used by buses when covered in snow.

 If a car is obstructing a public road, it hinders bus traffic.